Heemooo/Bored/content/about.md

 type: other
 layout: about

-# you can close something for this content if you open it in config.toml.
+# you can close something for this content if you open it in site.toml.
 comment: false
 mathjax: false
 ---